stardomains3/oxproxion/README.md

 # oxproxion

-oxproxion is a versatile and user-centric Android chat application designed to interact with various Language Learning Models (LLMs).
+oxproxion is a versatile and user-centric Android chat application designed to interact with various Large Language Models (LLMs).
 It provides a seamless interface for managing conversations, customizing bot personas, and saving chat histories.

 ## ✨ Features

 🤖 Multi-Model Support: Switch between different LLM bots and models.

-🤖 Chat with OpenRouter models or locally served models using Ollama, LM Studio or llama.cpp.
+🤖 Chat with OpenRouter models or locally served models using Ollama, LM Studio, llama.cpp or MLX LM.

 💬 Chat Interface: A clean and intuitive interface for conversing with AI models.